AT A GLANCE

 ● Four main treatments that have shown success against bladder cancer: surgery, chemotherapy, radiation, and biologic therapy.

 The bladder is part of the urinary tract.
 Urine passes from each kidney into the bladder through a long tube called a ureter.
 Urine leaves the bladder through a shorter tube, the urethra.
 The wall of the bladder has three layers, inner, middle and outer.
+You can find out more about bladder cancer on our partner, Pacific Urology’s, website.

-ABOUT BLADDER CANCER
+LEARN MORE ABOUT BLADDER CANCER

 Cancer that forms in tissues of the bladder is called Bladder Cancer.
 An estimated 74,000 new cases of bladder cancer are expected to occur in 2015 according to the American Cancer Society.